Quentin Grimes NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- On defense the Cavaliers conceded 106.9 points per contest last year, best in the NBA.

-- The Cavaliers were the second-ranked team in the NBA last season, conceding 41.2 boards per contest.
+- The Cavaliers were No. 1 in the NBA defensively last year, conceding 106.9 points per game.

-- The Cavaliers were the best team in the league in assists allowed per game last season, at 23.0.

-- The Cavaliers were the second-ranked squad in the NBA in terms of allowing three-pointers last season, conceding 11.3 makes per game.
+- Giving up 41.2 rebounds per game last season, the Cavaliers were second in the NBA in that category.

+- The Cavaliers allowed 23 assists per contest last year (best in the league).

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!